-Other Water Quality Project-Related Monitoring 4.0
+4.0 Other Water Quality Project-Related Monitoring

-The Renewal Corporation may conduct additional water quality monitoring in connection with the Proposed Action.
-For informational purposes, this Section 4.0 contains the following list of additional water quality monitoring that may be conducted.
+The Renewal Corporation will conduct additional water quality monitoring in connection with the Proposed Action.
+For informational purposes, this Section 4.0 contains a list of the Project-related documents pursuant to which additional water quality monitoring may be conducted.

-- Recreation Areas Water Quality Monitoring: For details regarding water quality • monitoring conducted in connection with recreation areas, see the Recreation Facilities Plan. - Crescent City Harbor Water Quality Monitoring: For details regarding sediment transport monitoring conducted in the Pacific Ocean and Crescent City Harbor, see the Del Norte Sediment Management Plan. - Fall Creek Fish Hatchery Water Quality Monitoring: For details regarding water quality monitoring conducted in connection with the Fall Creek Fish Hatchery, see the Hatcheries Management and Operations Plan. - City of Yreka Water Pipeline Water Quality Monitoring: For details regarding water quality monitoring conducted in connection with the City of Yreka water pipeline, see the California Public Drinking Water Management Plan. - Construction Site Turbidity Monitoring: For details regarding turbidity monitoring • conducted in connection with certain construction activities, see the Stormwater Pollution Prevention Plan (SWPPP) developed by the Renewal Corporation in connection with the California NPDES Construction General Permit issued by the RWQCB.
+- The Recreation Facilities Plan sets forth details regarding water quality monitoring conducted in connection with recreation areas.
+(Condition 19) - The Del Norte Sediment Management Plan sets forth details regarding sediment transport monitoring conducted in the Pacific Ocean and Crescent City Harbor. - The Hatcheries Management and Operations Plan sets forth details regarding water quality monitoring conducted in connection with the Fall Creek Fish Hatchery.
+(Condition 13) - The California Public Drinking Water Management Plan sets forth details regarding water quality monitoring conducted in connection with the City of Yreka water pipeline.
+(Condition 8) - The Stormwater Pollution Prevention Plan developed by the Renewal Corporation in connection with the California NPDES Construction General Permit issued by the